 Tips for picking up cash in Kenya

-Whether picking up funds in Kenya or anywhere else around the world, make sure to take a few simple safety precautions to prevent yourself becoming a target for thieves.
+Whether picking up funds in Kenya or anywhere else around the world, take a few simple safety precautions to prevent yourself becoming a target for thieves.

 How to send money to Kenya

 Most providers will require you to sign up for an account before you can send funds.
-While the exact process for doing so may vary depending on the provider, you’ll usually have to provide:
+Generally, you’ll provide:

-Once you’ve lodged a transaction, you’ll receive a tracking number to monitor the progress of your funds.
+Once you’ve initiated a transaction, you’ll receive a tracking number to monitor the progress of your funds.